jaantollander/masters-thesis/content/30_monitoring.md

 For Jobstats, a rate during an interval tells us how many operations, on average, happen per time unit during an interval.
 For example, if the previous counter of write operations for a job is $v_1=1000$ at time $t_1=0$ seconds, and the current value is $v_2=2000$ at time $t_2=120$ seconds, it performed $v_2-v_1=1000$ write operations during the interval of $t_2-t_1=120$ seconds.
 Therefore, on average, the job performed $1000/120\approx 8.33$ write operations per second during the interval.
-We explain theorical details about computing rates in Appendix \ref{computing-and-aggregating-rates}.
+We explain theoretical details about computing rates in Appendix \ref{computing-and-aggregating-rates}.

 ## Storing time series data